G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 </expandable-element>

-Make sure the **Autohealing nodes** toggle is on to enable automatic recovery of failed nodes.
+- Make sure the **Autohealing nodes** toggle is on to enable automatic recovery of failed nodes.
 The option monitors node statuses.
 When it detects a non-working node, the autohealer initiates replacement.
 If one of the machines fails, the application will not stand idle: the node will be replaced, and the app will keep working.

+- (Optional) Enable the **Public IPv4 address** option to set a public network with external IPs.

 Add as many pools as you need using the **Add pool** button.

-5. Under **Network settings**, select a network and subnet from existing ones or create a new one.
+5\.
+Under **Network settings**, select a network and subnet from existing ones or create a new one.

-6. Under **SSH key**, specify the key that will be added to all nodes for connection.
+6\.
+Under **SSH key**, specify the key that will be added to all nodes for connection.

 You can select the key from existing ones or create a new one.

-7. Enter the cluster name.
+7\.
+Enter the cluster name.

-8s.
+8\.
 On the right side of the screen, double-check the cluster settings.
 If everything is correct, click **Create cluster**.

 The cluster will be created in a few minutes!